 Students can expect to develop a good foundation on how to prepare for and carry out a backcountry trip, to understand basic decision making while in the field, and to learn avalanche rescue techniques.

 Operating in partnership with the Tahoe National Forest and the Truckee Donner Land Trust, our outdoor classroom contains some of the best terrain in the region to begin your avalanche education.
-Classroom sessions that once took place at our headquarters in the beautiful Olympic Valley, California will now be held completely online.
+Classroom sessions will be held completely online.

 At the end of the AIARE 1 course the student should be able to: